simonw/mendoza-trees-workshop/README.md

 ## Displaying trees on a map

-Finally, I demonstrated a simple Django view and template that could display some of the trees on a map. `trees/views.py` looked like this:
+I built a simple Django view and template that could display some of the trees on a map, using [Leaflet](https://github.com/Leaflet/Leaflet.markercluster) and [Leaflet.markercluster](https://github.com/Leaflet/Leaflet.markercluster). `trees/views.py` looked like this:

     from django.shortcuts import render
     from .models import Tree